Data Catalog pricing GA

 Free: Try out the Azure Data Catalog service for free.
-Sign up and enroll users within your organization.
+Sign up and enroll users within your organisation.

-Standard: Scale the service within the enterprise by enrolling a larger number of users and enabling asset-level authorization restricting visibility as needed.
+Standard: Scale the service within the enterprise by enrolling a larger number of users and enabling asset-level authorisation restricting visibility as needed.